 The request is sent to the moderator’s Edsby Message Center.

 The moderator clicks Approve to add the person to the group.
 If moderators do not wish to grant access, they can do nothing, click Reject, or click Reject and enter a message in the space provided.
-The person requesting the invitation will see the Rejected and optional message in his or her Edsby Message Center.
+The person requesting the invitation will see either the Approved or Rejected and optional message in his or her Edsby Message Center.

 Removing members from a group